vic-ma/howtodismantle.github.io/_posts/2024-01-28-SAP-Production-Build-a-Production-Order-Confirmation-Terminal-with-no-code.md

     url: /assets/2024-01-28/SAPProdOrderConfirmation.pbmx
 ---

 Peakboard is often used with SAP in production environments.
-One of the most common use cases is building interactive terminals to confirm operations of production orders.
+One of the most common use cases is building interactive terminals for confirming operations of production orders.

 An operation of a production order might require multiple confirmations.
 For example, a confirmation might be needed for starting the operation, submitting an update, and confirming the operation.